salesforcecli/plugin-packaging/messages/bundle_install.md

 # description

 Install a specific version of a package bundle in the target org.
-During developer preview, bundles can be installed only in scratch orgs.
+During developer preview, package bundles can be installed only in scratch orgs.
 To install a package bundle in a scratch org, add the PackageBundles feature to the scratch org definition file.

 # examples

-Install a package bundle version in a scratch org and wait 10 minutes for the installation to complete:
+- Install a package bundle version in a scratch org and wait 10 minutes for the installation to complete:

   <%= config.bin %> <%= command.id %> --bundle MyPkgBundle1@0.1 --target-org my-scratch-org --target-dev-hub devhub@example.com --wait 10

 # flags.bundle.summary

 Package bundle version to install.
-The valid format is BundleName@VersionNumber, such as `MyPkgBundle@0.1`.
+The valid format is BundleName@VersionNumber, such as "MyPkgBundle@0.1".

 # flags.target-org.summary